CrunchyData/pg_tileserv/README.md

 DefaultMinZoom = 0
 # Advertise this maximum zoom level
 DefaultMaxZoom = 22

 # Allow any page to consume these tiles
 CORSOrigins = ["*"]

 # Output extra logging information?
 Debug = false

+# Default CS is Web Mercator (EPSG:3857)
+[CoordinateSystem]
+SRID = 3857
+Xmin = -20037508.3427892
+Ymin = -20037508.3427892
+Xmax = 20037508.3427892
+Ymax = 20037508.3427892
 ```
+You can use the **CoordinateSystem** block to output files in a system other than the default [Web Mercator](http://epsg.io/3857) projection.
+In order to view a map with multiple layers in a non-standard projection, you will have to ensure that all layers share the same projection, otherwise the layers will not line up.

 # Operation